KirilStrezikozin/BakeMaster-Blender-Addon/README.md

 >   - Map0
 >   - Map1

-The order of classes can be changed using the <a href="">order controls</a>. <br />Each class has its unique settings.
+The order of classes can be changed using the <a href="https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/interface/panel/list_of_objects_table.html#baking-order-buttons">order controls</a>. <br />Each class has its unique settings.

-BakeMaster picks an Object added to the <a href="">List of Objects</a> and bakes maps added to it one by one. <br /> This process can be shown in the following diagram:
+BakeMaster picks an Object added to the <a href="https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/object/object.html#list-of-objects">List of Objects</a> and bakes maps added to it one by one. <br /> This process can be shown in the following diagram:

 <img src="https://raw.githubusercontent.com/KirilStrezikozin/BakeMaster-Blender-Addon/master/.github/images/flows/bakemaster-addon-process-flow-baking-order-diagram.png" alt="bakemaster-addon-process-flow-baking-order-diagram" width="900px"/>